Consumes size bytes from the buffer

 Encoding:

-has encoding Encoding::ASCII_8BIT, argument enc
+If str has encoding Encoding::ASCII_8BIT, argument enc is ignored.

 In either case, the returned string has forced encoding Encoding::US_ASCII.

-(encodes ' '
+Related: URI.encode_uri_component (encodes ' ' as '%20').

-Returns a string decoded from the given URL-encoded string str
+Returns a string decoded from the given URL-encoded string str.

-), then decoded (as below), and finally force-encoded to the given encoding enc
+The given string is first encoded as Encoding::ASCII-8BIT (using String#b), then decoded (as below), and finally force-encoded to the given encoding enc.

 The returned string: